The Zacks Rank Explained: How to Find Strong Buy Construction Stocks

 Moreover, stocks with a new #1 (Strong Buy) ranking have some of the biggest profit potential, while those that fell to a #4 (Sell) or #5 (Strong Sell) have some of the worst.

-Let's take a look at Owens Corning (OC), which was added to the Zacks Rank #1 list on May 1, 2021.
+Let's take a look at UFP Industries (UFPI), which was added to the Zacks Rank #1 list on March 2, 2021.

-Owens Corning is a world leader in building materials systems and composite solutions.
-Since its inception in 1938, the company has evolved as a market-leading innovator of glass fiber technology.
-Its products include glass fiber that is used to support composite materials for transportation, electronics, marine, infrastructure, wind energy and other high-performance markets for insulation as well as roofing for residential, commercial and industrial applications.
+Headquartered in Grand Rapids, MI, UFP Industries, Inc. is a holding company with its subsidiaries throughout North America, Europe, Asia, and Australia.
+The company supplies wood, wood composite and other products in retail, industrial, and construction market.

-Six analysts revised their earnings estimate upwards in the last 60 days for fiscal 2021.
-The Zacks Consensus Estimate has increased $1.38 to $7.89 per share.
-OC boasts an average earnings surprise of 81.4%.
+Three analysts revised their earnings estimate upwards in the last 60 days for fiscal 2021.
+The Zacks Consensus Estimate has increased $1.50 to $6.34 per share.
+UFPI boasts an average earnings surprise of 59.8%.

-Analysts are expecting earnings to grow 51.4% for the current fiscal year, with revenue forecasted to rise 12.8%.
+Earnings are expected to grow 58.5% for the current fiscal year, while revenue is projected to increase 55.5%.

-Even more impressive, OC has gained in value over the past four weeks, up 10.2% compared to the S&P 500's gain of 3.2%.
+UFPI has been moving higher over the past four weeks as well, up 3.5% compared to the S&P 500's loss of 0.6%.

 Bottom Line

-With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Owens Corning should be on investors' shortlist.
+With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, UFP Industries should be on investors' shortlist.

 If you want even more information on the Zacks Ranks, or one of our many other investing strategies, check out the Zacks Education home page.